 For GTK3: “mnemonics has been deprecated since version 3.10 [..] setting is ignored” (source)

 Windows includes a similar preference.
 Mac OS never had them.

-In contrast to the usual stacking/overlapping, tiling can be useful but I prefer window managers which supports both modes.
-In any case, GUI programs tend to fill their windows with contents that are not very adaptable which greatly hinders the utility of tiling (wasting space as content does not adjust to fill it, and requiring unnecessary scrolling to see what would otherwise be visible).
+In contrast to the usual stacking/overlapping, tiling can be useful but a window manager should support both modes.
+In any case, many GUI programs fill their windows with contents that are not very adaptable which greatly hinders the utility of tiling (wasting space as content does not adjust to fill it, and requiring unnecessary scrolling to see what would otherwise be visible).

 Tiling window managers generally change the layout every time a window is shown/hidden (disrupting the size/position of windows in order to fill the display and to avoid overlapping).
 This automatic layout process can be more or less disruptive, especially in respect to the current/active window, and I prefer minimal layout disruption.

 Changing window focus should be possible by both mouse and keyboard.
 The ability to select from a set of windows is also essential, especially when some windows are hidden.

 Beyond the basic set of all windows, various subsets can be useful (grouped by context, workspace, tag, &c.).
 In contrast to cycling through a list of titles/icons, I prefer to display a spread of actual windows proportionally scaled down (so the contents of each is entirely visible).

 Relative placement and proportional scaling (i.e. preserving relative position and size) are essential (at least for non-tiled windows) and increasingly important as the number of windows increases (making it more difficult to distinguish them based on contents alone).

 Under X, Skippy-XD (for NetWM-compliant window managers) has proportional scaling but not relative placement.
 Exposé (OS X) initially supported relative placement and proportional scaling but has since dropped both.